 The type of instruments included under "#2 Other" include investments not aligned with the E/S characteristics, and cash, cash equivalents and derivatives.
 As indicated above, the financial product does not make use of derivatives to attain the environmental or social characteristics promoted.
-It may make use of derivatives within the category "#2 Other", for hedging, liquidity management and rebalancing purposes.
-Where relevant, minimum environmental or social
+It may make use of derivatives within the category "#2 Other", for directly enable other activities to make a substantial contribution to an environmental objective.
+Transitional activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.